lethain/staff-eng/src/markdown/guides/finding-the-right-company.md

 ## And everything else, too

 Job searches for leadership roles are much slower than the typical software search, taking months rather than weeks, and it’s trying to rush it rarely works out.
-As you evaluate a company about where it’s an effective place to reach a Staff-plus role, you also have to evaluate it for everything else that you’d evaluate in a typical process.
+As you evaluate a company about whether it’s an effective place to reach for a Staff-plus role in, you also have to evaluate it for everything else that you’d evaluate in a typical process.

 Dig into your whisper network for toxic issues and individuals.
 Make sure the mission is something you can stay supportive of and engaged with for years.
 Search for the folks you’ll be able to learn from during your work.
 If you find that these Staff criteria are pulling you towards a company that you otherwise have concerns about, the good money is that you’ll regret that decision.